pikcube/Setting-Up-the-Slay-the-Spire-2-Debugger/README.md

 Stepping through your code is helpful by itself, but it's even more helpful to be able to step through the code in BaseLib or Slay the Spire 2 itself.

-This might already be enable for you, but if it isn't you can enable it in your debugger settings.
+This might already be enabled for you, but if it isn't you can enable it in your debugger settings.

 In Visual Studio, go into Menu > Tools > Options > Debugging > General, and Disable `Enable Just My Code`